Exposed to COVID-19 on a Cruise? You Need a Skilled Maritime Lawyer

 In one suit against Princess Cruises, the plaintiffs allege that the cruise giant took them on as passengers right after discharging passengers that had been infected with coronavirus — in effect exposing new people to others who had already been exposed.
 Princess knew about the danger.
 The new passengers did not.
 One of them died.

-If you or someone you love was exposed to the novel coronavirus due to the negligent actions of your cruise line, you deserve fair and just compensation for everything that you have had to go through.
+If you or someone you love was exposed to the novel coronavirus due to the negligent actions of your cruise line, you deserve fair and just compensation for everything you have had to go through.

 For Passengers